Notes on turning 50

 A couple of years ago, with the big 5-0 on my horizon, I found myself in a bit of a meltdown.
 On paper my life was pretty awesome.
 I was married to a great guy, had 2 healthy, reasonably well-adjusted teenagers, I was living in an old craftsman house in a city that I loved and working from home with hours that I chose myself.
 I was healthy, had an active social calendar and regular trips to NY & LA.
 But as I got closer to that big birthday I started feeling lost.
 50 sounded so BIG.
 So old.
 So middle aged.
 It was doing my head in.

 I started obsessively thinking about age.
 I would see a movie and google the actors to see how old they were.
-I had a little gasp when I realized that First Lady Michelle Obama was almost a year younger than me - but felt better that Barak was a bit older.
+I had a little gasp when I realized that Michelle Obama was almost a year younger than me - but felt better when I remembered that Barack was a bit older.
 I started comparing myself to other women at 50.
 It felt like they were all more accomplished than me and changing the world in ways that I wasn’t.
 In my mind they were happier, thinner, nicer and less old-looking.

 I started walking around in a funk.
 I felt somehow more invisible and less relevant.
 I felt like I was dragging around a big ball and chain.
 I wasn't ready to be "old".
 Plus there was some shame attached to it all because clearly I had nothing to feel bad about.
 My life was awesome, right?